Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 But generally, I'm guessing you can place yourself into one of these sleep categories:

-Let's answer that question as we look at the types of designs you can expect to find in the best backpacking sleeping bags.
+Let's answer that question as we look at the types of designs you can expect to find in the best bags.

-To place this information into the correct context, let's stay with this scenario:
+To place this information into the correct context in our discussion of the best backpacking sleeping bags, let's stay with this scenario:

 Before we look at the shape of the bag, let's look at what's inside.

-You have two basic choices in the best backpacking sleeping bags, and they will put you firmly into one camp or another in terms of how warm you will stay if your sleeping bag becomes more than a little damp.
+You have two basic choices in the best bags on the market, and they will put you firmly into one camp or another in terms of how warm you will stay if your sleeping bag becomes more than a little damp.

 They will also put you into different price and weight ranges.